 GLOBAL MALNUTRITION COMPOSITE SCORE

-In the United States, patient and families use quality measures to select high-performing clinicians while healthcare providers use quality measures to assess their own performance.
-The GMCS, is stewarded and currently developed, by the Academy of Nutrition and Dietetics.
-It is the first nutrition-focused electronic clinical quality measure (eCQM) to be included in the Centers for Medicare and Medicaid (CMS) Hospital Inpatient Quality Reporting (IQR) Program in the FY 2023 Inpatient Prospective Payment System (IPPS) Final Rule published on October 2022 and endorsed by the National Quality Forum (NQF) Consensus Standards Approval Committee (CSAC) in 2021.
+In the United States, patients and families use quality measures to select high-performing clinicians while healthcare providers use quality measures to assess their own performance.
+The Global Malnutrition Composite Score (GMCS), stewarded and developed, by the Academy of Nutrition and Dietetics (Academy) and the Commission on Dietetic Registration (CDR), is the first nutrition-focused electronic clinical quality measure (eCQM) to be included in the Centers for Medicare and Medicaid (CMS) Hospital Inpatient Quality Reporting (IQR) Program in the FY 2023 Inpatient Prospective Payment System (IPPS) Final Rule.
+The measure has been endorsed by the National Quality Forum (NQF) Consensus Standards Approval Committee (CSAC) for 2021-2024.
+In the Spring of 2024, the measure that includes the age expansion to all adults 18 years of age and older, was endorsed by the Partnership for Quality Measurement’s (PQM) Endorsement and Maintenance (E&M) Committee.

 - What are Quality Measures?